dheenapm/testreadme/README.md

 # Release Management

-**MLC Release Process and Procedures** : The purpose of this wiki page is to outline the required actions, processes and documentation required for a UW Monthly or Quarterly Release.
+**MLC Release Process and Procedures** : The purpose of this wiki page is to provide a comprehensive guide to the MLC Applications Release Management Process and Procedure.
+The goal is to establish standardized process that ensures consistency, quality, and control throughout the release lifecycle.

 **Release management process flow**